 Grab your rod and reel, tie on a fly and set out for the Stanislaus National Forest and some of California’s best fly fishing.

+Because Stanislaus National Forest contains over 800 miles of river, it’s considered an ideal fishing destination to many.
 At the southern extent of the Stanislaus National Forest, the Merced River alternates between long riffles and pocket water within casting distance of its banks.
 Rainbow and brown trout school here, but these savvy natives are sure to test an angler’s know-how.
 The Merced is a great fall and winter fishing destination, staying so until spring snow runoff begins around April when the river runs a little wilder.

 The Merced River’s Wild and Scenic status adds a few extra conditions to fishing—for all species, only fish over 12 inches or larger may be taken and only on artificial lures with barbless hooks.
 The practice of catch and release is recommended.
 Before wetting a line, the California Freshwater Sportfishing Regulations guide is a must-read.
 The Merced River details are found on page 50.